-Trevor understands that living in an LLC with his CORE class helped in his transition to life in college, but he realized something else: “You take these people you live with freshman year and are friends the rest of college.
+Trevor understands that living in an LLC with his CORE class helped in his transition to life in college.
+He also realized: “You take these people you live with freshman year and are friends the rest of college.
 More than that, I think for the rest of my life.”

-Drury is a special place, situated in the heart of the Midwest, that welcomes students from all around the world and gives them a home away from home.
+Drury is a special place, situated in the heart of the Midwest.
+The university welcomes students from all around the world and gives them a home away from home.

 Trevor sums Drury life up perfectly: “Everyone is really proud to be at Drury.
 We love it.”